isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-toilet-without-a-plunger/index.md

 Sometimes toilets will clog ceaselessly.
 Thus, your "bank deposits" will float as the water level rises.
 A [plunger](https://pestpolicy.com/how-to-use-a-plunger/) would be a
 [viable solution](https://aces.nmsu.edu/pubs/_g/G304/welcome.html)
 to save the situation.
-However, the�poop smell and water flushing might discourage you from using your�plunger.
+However, thepoop smell and water flushing might discourage you from using yourplunger.
 Also, maybe even the available [plunger is for your kitchen sink](https://pestpolicy.com/how-to-use-a-plunger/) .
 Therefore, in this post, you'll learn the DIY tips on unclogging your toilet without a plunger or having to call a plumber.

-## **Method 1: Mixing baking soda and vinegar�**
+## **Method 1: Mixing baking soda and vinegar**
-*Requirements:�Baking soda, Vinegar, Small bucket, and Hot water  (not boiling water)* This method is used for soft blockages.
+*Requirements:Baking soda, Vinegar, Small bucket, and Hot water  (not boiling water)* This method is used for soft blockages.
 Baking soda and vinegar/)
 are used in many household activities.
 They are mostly used as cleaning chemicals.